 So you are moving to Amsterdam?
 Congrats!
 Speaking from my heart, after almost 4 years living there, that’s one of the best cities to reside in.
 Apart from being unbelievably pretty, super lively, extremely multicultural, there’s always something going on.
-However, every district has its own charms and (dis)advantages.
-With the help of Nestpick, a search aggregator that helps you browse through thousands of apartment rental offers in Amsterdam, I give you some tips on where is best to live and the ups and downs of every area, according to a local.
+However, every district has its own charm and (dis)advantages.
+With the help of Nestpick, a search aggregator that helps you browse through thousands of apartment rental offers in Amsterdam, I give you some tips on where is best to live, according to a local.

 Amsterdam Centrum – traditional & dynamic